 What started as an American tradition is now a worldwide phenomenon.
 Consumers from around the world expect great deals – and brands deliver.
-See how you can effectively use social media to boost your Black Friday and Cyber Monday campaigns.
-Generate buzz and drive conversions with these 10 holiday season social media marketing tips.

 1. Put together a gift guide

 Late November is usually the time of year when people start thinking about holiday shopping.
-The Christmas excitement starts to kick in and browsing the internet for gift ideas becomes an – if you will – merry pastime.
+The Christmas excitement starts to kick in, and browsing the internet for gift ideas becomes an – if you will – merry pastime.